-The emphasis for the assessment will be focused on how well the students have understood the learning objectives for the semester.
-The assessment is based solely on the written paper using the showreel as a visual reference for the paper.
+The emphasis for the assessment will be focused on how well the student has understood the learning objectives for the semester.
+The assessment is based on the written paper and the student's individual contribution to the 2nd year project as it is presented in the showreel.